NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 ## Guardrails

-Messages and flows provide the core building blocks for defining **guardrails**,  or "rails" for short.
-The previous `greeting` flow is in fact a **rail** that guides the LLM how to respond to a greeting.
+Messages and flows provide the core building blocks for defining guardrails,  or rails for short.
+The previous `greeting` flow is in fact a rail that guides the LLM how to respond to a greeting.

 ## How does it work?

-Let's take a closer look at what happens under the hood.
 This section answers the following questions:

 - How are the user and bot message definitions used?
 - How is the LLM prompted and how many calls are made?